 The critical information you need on the go is instantly accessible via a handheld computer.
 In warehouses, that translates to orders getting picked up much faster.
 Plus, it removes the need for workers to keep checking the data at a standalone workstation.

 Handheld computers are commonly connected to the operational ERP of a company.
 That’s what improves the accuracy and it makes picking orders almost effortless.
-But the biggest takeaway is that these computers make paperwork a thing of the past, thus minimizing the chances for human error.
+But the biggest takeaway is that these computers make paperwork a thing of the past, thus minimizing the chances of human error.

 Transparency-wise, you should know that a handheld computer is actually a device to accurately collect data on the spot.
 As such, it provides higher-quality data input and transparency.

 Accordingly, you can keep tabs on the materials and products throughout the supply chain, predict potential bottlenecks, and be proactive in preventing them.
-All of which helps you improve your bottom line, ordering, and restocking procedures.
+All of which help you improve your bottom line, ordering, and restocking procedures.

 Lastly, if you effectively deploy handheld computers in your organization, you’re refining operations and ensuring a smooth workflow.
 Consequently, growing your business will be much easier and you won’t jeopardize quality control.